velociraptor111/tf-deep-facial-recognition-lite/README.md

 - This repository is still under heavy development.

 ## TODO:
-- Configure webcam script to work with GPU (Zain)
+- Comment utils.py
+- Update the download server to download newer SSD Mobilenet Checkpoint
 - Write a python script to automatically train a face classifier using a webcam